 We want people to feel the benefits of it, that you truly own your digital good, that you can move it, and so on without having the friction of crypto that most of the crypto products have today — it’s complicated.
 I see that it’s a technology that’s going to underpin everything of value on the web.”

 One thing’s for sure, as our lives become more and more digital, NFTs are going to become more and more important.

 3. Crypto & Blockchain

-In case you haven’t heard it, it’s no longer cool to say “crypto”, we should be using “Web 3.0” instead.
-The internet as we know it keeps evolving as we move from consumers (reading data online or web 1.0.) to users actually being the product (interacting with the websites that capture our data and serve content/ads based on your interaction, storing it on centralized repositories or web 2.0.), all the way to the decentralized version of web 3.0. where all the power is placed back in the hands of the user.
+In case you haven’t heard, it’s no longer cool to say “crypto”, we should be using “Web 3.0” instead.
+The internet as we know it keeps evolving as we move from consumers (reading data online or web 1.0.) to users actually being the product (interacting with the websites that capture our data and serve content/ads based on your interaction, storing it on centralized repositories, or web 2.0.), all the way to the decentralized version of web 3.0. where all the power is placed back in the hands of the user.

 The new internet will provide a more personal and customized browsing experience, a smarter and more human-like search assistant, and other decentralized benefits that are hoped will help to establish a more equitable web.
 This will be achieved by empowering each individual user to become a sovereign over their data, and creating a richer overall experience thanks to the myriad of innovations that is to come once it is in place.Werner Vermaak, Coinmarketcap

 Web 3.0. is going to be powered by AI, AR/VR, and blockchain.
 The latter one was the key theme of this year’s web summit with more than 200 startups coming in from Crypto.